roehampton/module-content/msc-software-development-2/assessment/README.md

 The aim of this Sprint is to deliver the final version of your application.
 The final version of your application will be pulled automatically from GitHub.
 The final submission will be assessed based on the following criteria.

-- Overall application quality.
+- Overall application quality and success at meeting the aims set out during the design process
 - Metrics from GitHub.
 Also used to assess individual contribution.
-- Code quality including comments.
+- Code quality including comments and the use of OOP and MVC design techniques
-- Application containerised with Docker.
+- Application deployable using a docker-compose file, data can be provided separately
 - Final version of the task board and project requirements met.

 ### Individual Reflection